So you want to know how to get into Ketosis in 24 hours? Well, read on.

-Here’s what you need to get started:
+What you need to get started:

 Food scale: You’ll want to have exact measurements of everything that goes into your mouth.
-On a diet like this, every gram of carbohydrate, fat and protein matters.
+On a diet like this, every gram of carbohydrate, fat, and protein matters.

-Bathroom scale: It’s a good idea to do a weigh in everyday, soon after you wake up.
+Bathroom scale: It’s a good idea to do a weigh-in every day, soon after you wake up.
 It’ll keep you honest.

 Ketone test strips: This is a simple over-the-counter urine test that will let you know how many ketones your body is producing.
 When you have blood ketone levels of 0.5–3 millimoles per liter, that will indicate that your body is in Ketosis.

-Nutritional tracker app: The top three most popular apps are MyFitnessPal, Lose It and FatSecret.
+Nutritional tracker app: The top three most popular apps are MyFitnessPal, Lose It, and FatSecret.
 Having one of these apps is key because it will give you all the nutritional information that you need, as well as a pie chart that shows you your ratio of Fat, Protein, and Carbs.
 This info is used to calculate your macros.

 What are macros?

 Macros is short for macronutrients, which are the nutrients that your body requires for life.
-Macronutrients are broken down into carbs, fats and proteins.
-When people talk about their “macros” they are talking about the ratio of protein, fat and carbohydrate that you eat each day.
-Every body is different, so the macros for one person might be very different from another.
-You can use this calculator to determine the macros you’ll need in order to lose weight.
-Macros Calculator
+Macronutrients are broken down into carbs, fats, and proteins.
+When people talk about their “macros” they are talking about the ratio of protein, fat, and carbohydrate that you eat each day.
+Generally speaking, the most common distribution is 70% fat, 5% carbohydrates and 25% protein.

-What is a Keto transformation post?
 A common practice is to take a photograph at the beginning of the diet and one when you’ve lost a significant amount of weight.
 People primarily post these photos on Facebook and Instagram.
 These before and after photos can be extremely motivating.
 People can lose weight very quickly once they reach the state of Ketosis, so you hear about people losing 10, 20, 30 pounds in a matter of months.

-But a word of warning: When you are posting on a Keto forum, you need to watch out for the “Keto Police".
+A word of warning: When you are posting on a Keto forum, you need to watch out for the “Keto Police".
 These are people who think it is their duty to let you know what is and isn’t Keto.
 They are extremely annoying people so it’s best to ignore them.
 You do you, as they say.